mmoran0032/WienFilter/README.md

 public.

 Most commands query internal register values or change values held within those registers.
-The `WFcontroller` handles passing those actual commands to the `WFmodel`, while the user can input easy commands that are interpretted.
+The `WFController` handles passing those actual commands to the `WFModel`, while the user can input easy commands that are interpretted.

 Config File